 Bilbao really resonated with me.
 If Bilbao were a person, we would be besties.
 The rain, landscapes, architecture, art, food, and people felt like a giant box of almost everything that delights me in life.

 If I were single, I could see myself moving to this city with nothing and being completely inspired to try my hand at personal transformation – just like the city once did and continues to do.

-Maybe it’s the well-executed urban planning in the shadows of the colossal feats of the Guggenheim, or the deep foundations of varied types of industrialism, but Bilbao feels like a town where art, math, and science collide.
+Maybe it’s the well-executed urban planning in the shadows of the colossal feats of the Guggenheim or the deep foundations of varied types of industrialism.
+Still, Bilbao feels like a town where art, math, and science collide.

-It seems like a lot of engineers live here or at least pass through here for one reason or another on business, for conferences, or out of curiosity.
+It seems like many engineers live here or at least pass through here for one reason or another on business, for conferences, or out of curiosity.

 Bilbao feels like the perfect place to think…

-The vast achievements and endless rain giving one the perfect backdrop and nowhere better to be than hard at work on something extraordinary.
-If my son ever wanted to go to university in Bilbao, I would be thrilled and much to his dismay, visit way too often.
+The vast achievements and endless rain give one the perfect backdrop and nowhere better to be than hard at work on something extraordinary.
+If my son ever wanted to go to university in Bilbao, I would be thrilled and, much to his dismay, visit way too often.